syedhydari/momentum-alpha-ff5-regime-analysis/README.md

 ## Citation

 If you reference or build upon this work, please cite as:
-Hydari, S. B., Rocha Gomez, P., & Zhu, I. (2025).
+Hydari, S. B. et al. (2025).
 Do Momentum Portfolio Returns Exhibit Abnormal Performance After Controlling for Fama-French Five Factors?
 A Regime-Dependent Analysis of Factor-Adjusted Returns. https://github.com/syedhydari/momentum-alpha-ff5-regime-analysis

 ## License